Gabrieltgaldino/NRG_QT/docs/source/software_description/GetCleft.rst

 Partition Cleft
 ------------------

-Once a cavity is generated it is possible to partition it for an smaller size using the "Partition Cleft" tab in "GetCleft" menu.
+Once a cavity is generated it is possible to crop it for an smaller size using the "Partition Cleft" tab in "GetCleft" menu.
 Press the "Refresh" button in the "STEP 1:" area o list all binding sites in the Pymol interface and select the desired binding site.

     .. image:: /_static/images/GetCleft/Partition.png
            :alt: An example image